 A lot of brands do this quite successfully.
-Of course, things can also go terribly wrong, like when fast food giant McDonalds wanted to collect people’s heartfelt #McDStories but the hashtag got hijacked and ended up aggregating a flood of horror stories about their brand.
-Whooops!
+Of course, things can also go terribly wrong, like when fast-food giant McDonalds wanted to collect people’s heartfelt #McDStories but the hashtag got hijacked and ended up aggregating a flood of horror stories about their brand.
+Whoops!

 1. Pick something emotive

 Based on the name of your campaign find a hashtag that triggers emotions.
 That might not be your brand name, so take some time to find the perfect claim.
 Take this example: Everybody loves Ben & Jerry’s but it’s not exactly an emotive brand name.
 But their #CaptureEuphoria campaign is crystal clear on the extreme joy of eating yummy ice cream.
 And what’s more emotional: #Nike or #MakeItCount?